PIGEON: VLM-Driven Object Navigation via Points of Interest Selection

 \subsection{Problem Formulation}

-In a navigation episode, the agent is initialized at a specific location on the map, tasked with navigating close to any object from a target set within a given number of steps.
-At each timestep $t$, the agent receives an observation $O_t=(r_t, d_t, p_t)$, representing the RGB image, the depth image, and agent's position on the map, respectively.
+In a navigation episode, the agent is initialized at a specific location on the map, tasked with navigating close to a certain object category within a given number of steps.
+At each timestep $t$, the agent receives an observation $O_t=(r_t, d_t, p_t)$, representing the RGB image, the depth image, and the agent's position, respectively.
 The position information $p_t$ can be provided by an external odometry or estimated by a localization module, e.g., a SLAM system.
-The agent must then output an action $a_t$, which can be either discrete or continuous, depending on the environment and the robot.
+The agent must then output an action $a_t$, which can be either discrete or continuous, depending on the robot configuration.

-To minimize the intervention frequency of LM, we formulate the task as a waypoint navigation problem.
+To reduce the intervention frequency of VLM, we formulate the task as a waypoint navigation problem.
 The agent's primary objective is to traverse a waypoint sequence, denoted as $(\mathbf{p}_1, \mathbf{p}_2, \dots, \mathbf{p}_n)$.
 Upon reaching a waypoint $\mathbf{p}_k$, the agent reasons to determine the subsequent waypoint, $\mathbf{p}_{k+1}$.
-A low-level planner is engaged to facilitate navigation from $\mathbf{p}_k$ to $\mathbf{p}_{k+1}$.
-The process concludes when the agent reaches the final destination $\mathbf{p}_n$, at which point a stop command is issued.
+A low-level planner such as a PointNav RNN \cite{yokoyama2024vlfm} is engaged to facilitate navigation from $\mathbf{p}_k$ to $\mathbf{p}_{k+1}$.
+The process concludes when the agent reaches the final destination $\mathbf{p}_n$, where a stop command is issued.